mralamdari/Python-Projects/README.md

 ## 2.Data Pre Processing

 ## 3. Digit Recognizer
-a project with the help of
+a project with the help of machinelearning